-Changes in Qatar's visa-on-arrival requirements for three nationalities sparks outrage
+UPDATE: Visa-on-arrival hotel booking option removed from Discover Qatar's website

 Labelled as “unfair” and “racist”, the new changes introduced to the ‘Visa on Arrival’ requirements for three nationalities has fuelled anger in many.

+Discover Qatar has removed the mandatory hotel booking option for visa-on-arrival for nationals from Iran, Pakistan and India, 24 hours after announcing them on 5th April 2022.

-Qatar’s Ministry of Interior has mandated that all nationals with passports issued by Iran, Pakistan and India are required to fulfil additional conditions in order to be eligible for a Visa on Arrival.
+The Ministry of Interior mandated that all nationals with passports issued by Iran, Pakistan and India are required to fulfil additional conditions in order to be eligible for a Visa on Arrival, as of 14th April 2022.

-This came as an official announcement on the Discover Qatar website, which appears to no longer be available after 24 hours of the initial release.
+Despite the removal of the option on Discover Qatar’s website, as well as the official announcement page which is no longer available, it is unclear whether the amendments remain in place or not.

 The new amendments to the requirements for any visitor holding either of these three passports stipulate a purchased hotel accommodation from the Discover Qatar website, a visa length that must match the duration of the hotel stay purchased from said website ranging from a minimum of 2 days and up to a maximum of 60 days, as well as any other criteria decreed by the Ministry of Interior.